AddPay/addpay-php-sdk/README.md

 - Open `localhost:8080/ScriptNameHere.php` in your browser:
    - Example: `localhost:8080/TransactionFind.php`

-## Linux & Mac
-### Option 1 - Through the terminal
-- Open a new terminal
-- Run the script with `php /path/to/addpay/package/examples/TransactionUpdate.php`

-### Option 2 - PHP Internal Webserver
-- Open a new terminal
-- Start a webserver on port 8080 with: `php -S localhost:8080 -t /path/to/addpay/package/examples/`
-- Open `localhost:8080/ScriptNameHere.php` in your browser:
-   - Example: `localhost:8080/TransactionUpdate.php`

 ## Disclaimer
 This package and all documentation was developed by Stephen Lake as a **personal** project to assist new/beginner developers in getting on with the AddPay API.
 This is an **unofficial** package and therefore **_support is limited and provided as a courtesy_**.